 Cardiovascular - blood flow

 Red clover has been shown to improve the flow of blood through arteries and veins.
-However there is limited study in this area and more research is needed before a conclusion can be drawn.
+Isoflavone treatment may also lower blood pressure, although findings are conflicting.
+More research is needed before a conclusion can be made.

 Hormone replacement therapy (HRT)